 Once he's scared the trainees into thinking that they're constantly going to be one second from death while they're flying (because they are), Lt.
 Milker is himself released for the day at 4:00PM (or sixteen-hundred, for those keeping military time at home).
 He meets up with a few of his fellow pilots, and they make a plan to head off base and grab some chow, maybe talk about the football game they all flew over.

-As soon as the pilots get to the restaurant, though, Maverick hears the air raid siren.
-He and his squadron rush back to base to scramble their jets.
+As soon as the pilots get to the restaurant, though, Mother Goose hears the air raid siren at 5:10PM.
+He and his gaggle of Goslings (or his squadron, but that's a whole lot more fun to say) rush back to base to scramble their jets.

 Or rather, that's the worst-case scenario in the Lieutenant's mind.
 Turns out a commercial airliner has mistakenly veered into a no-fly zone, and Lt.
 Milker is tasked with taking a jet to escort the plane out of the area.
 It's most likely a navigational error, but the Air Force doesn't like to assume things—just in case.
 Everything's probably fine, but he needs to be there to give a "friendly reminder" to get back to its flight plan